 How do you get a messy fringe?

-You get a messy fringe by asking your barber to remove weight from the top of your hair using texturizing shears, then styling it with a sea salt spray (for grit) and matte clay (for separation).
+You get a messy fringe by asking your barber to remove weight from the top of your hair using texturizing shears, then styling it with sea salt spray (for grit) and matte clay (for separation).